Early and Extended Helium Reionization Over More Than 600 Million Years of Cosmic Time: Observations and data reduction

-The strong unresolved intergalactic \ion{He}{2} absorption precludes a local definition of the quasar continuum, which instead has to be extrapolated from the spectral region redward of \ion{He}{2} Ly$\alpha$ in the quasar rest-frame.
-For simplicity, we modeled the quasar continuum as a power-law $f_\lambda\propto\lambda^\alpha$, accounting for Galactic extinction, low-redshift IGM/ISM absorption, weak extreme UV quasar emission lines and residual geocoronal contamination.
 All UV spectra were corrected for Galactic extinction using their line-of-sight selective extinction $E(B-V)$ derived by \citet{schlegel98} and the \citet{cardelli89} extinction curve assuming the Galactic average for the ratio between total $V$ band extinction and selective extinction $R_V=3.1$.
 Each spectrum was searched for low-redshift \ion{H}{1} Lyman limit systems whose Lyman continuum absorption modifies the power-law continuum.
 Lyman limit systems (including partials) were identified by their Lyman series transitions, with redshifts confirmed by at least two observed transitions.